Yi Sun-sin: Japanese invasions of Korea (1592–1598)

-Yi is remembered for his numerous victories fighting the Japanese during the Japanese invasions of Korea (1592–1598).
+Yi is remembered for his numerous victories fighting the Japanese during the Japanese invasions of Korea (1592–1598), also referred to as the Imjin War.
 Among his twenty-three victories, the Battle of Myeongnyang and the Battle of Hansan Island are the most famous battles.

 In 1592, Toyotomi Hideyoshi gave the order to invade Korea and use it as a forward base to conquer Ming China.
 After the Japanese attacked Busan, Yi began his naval operations from his headquarters at Yeosu.
 Despite never having commanded a naval battle in his life, he won the Battle of Okpo, Battle of Sacheon, and several others in quick succession.
 His string of victories made the Japanese generals suddenly wary of the threat at sea.
+Yi never lost a battle during the Imjin War.